cpit252-fall-24-IT2/Halalify/README.md

 # Halalify: Automated Video Profanity Filter
-Halalify is an innovative app designed to automatically detect and censor offensive language in videos.
-It processes video content, identifies bad words through advanced speech recognition and text analysis, and outputs the same video with these words muted or replaced by bleeps, providing a seamless and family-friendly viewing experience.
+Halalify is an innovative app that uses the IBM API to transcribe audio from videos into text.
+It then compares the transcribed text to a customizable list of bad words and automatically censors them, ensuring a cleaner, family-friendly viewing experience.

 #Disclosure:
 My teammate Ahmed and I dedicated hours of time and effort to develop this application.
 While we leveraged AI tools like ChatGPT to assist with code generation, the core ideas, problem-solving, and careful refinement of the app were driven by our collaboration and commitment to building a functional, well-designed product.